rGradeStd/AI-Learning-Goals/README.md

 This summer I will also be Auditing cs 898 and 698 at the University Of Waterloo.

 And remember the internet is the best university, tons of resources can be found online.

+I will eventually get to a section on computer architecture (inspired from googles tpu's that do 256 x 256 matrix multliplication in one clock cycle, Wow!)